 Traction Rating: Snow – Great | Ice – Great

-The Zaqq Quintic is so soft, flexible, and yet warm and practical.
-The outsole is grippy so you’re not sliding everywhere, and the waterproof upper means your feet stay dry.
+The Zaqq Quintic is so soft, and yet warm and practical.
+They are definitely the most flexible option in this list that is also snow ready.The outsole is grippy so you’re not sliding everywhere, and the waterproof upper means your feet stay dry.
 Both Justin and I love these boots as a stylish barefoot winter boot that can be worn under dress pants, with jeans, or even leggings and skirts.
-They’re surprisingly warm and practical.
+They’re surprisingly warm and functional even without a heavy sole.

-We carry them in the US as much as possible (linked above), but they sell out quickly so you can also find them in Germany from Zaqq Barefoot directly where they carry additional colors and vegan versions.
+We carry them in the US as much as possible (linked above), but they usually sell out so you can also find them in Germany from Zaqq Barefoot directly where they carry additional colors and vegan versions.

 Sizing & Fit Type: